MuriloACassiano/Viral_Genomic_Numeric_Representations/README.md

 ### Orthocoronaviridae

-Nootbook with Python, Shell and R Scripts [coronavirinae.ipynb](https://github.com/MuriloACassiano/Viral_Genomic_Numeric_Representations/blob/main/coronavirinae.ipynb)
+Notebook with Python, Shell and R Scripts [coronavirinae.ipynb](https://github.com/MuriloACassiano/Viral_Genomic_Numeric_Representations/blob/main/coronavirinae.ipynb)

 This notebook constains a detailed description of the analysis of 69 genomes of alpha, beta, delta and gammacoronaviruses.